 You’ll be able to figure out what was working and what wasn’t working to make the “perfect for you” schedule faster!

-Don’t believe the misconception that if you have too many kids, you don’t have time for guided reading.
-Making time for guided reading will help you be more efficient in your reading instruction and reach more students at the same time.
+Don’t believe the misconception that if you have too many kids, you don’t have time for reading small groups.
+Making time for reading small groups will help you be more efficient in your reading instruction and reach more students at the same time.
 It’s a win-win!